What Is Intermittent Fasting?

-I recommend the nutritional cleansing and fasting system to anyone who is new to fasting and to those who have been fasting without results.

-I found out quickly when I started fasting that I needed a nutrient-dense meal to break my fast that was quick and easy.

-### Current page

-I recommend the nutritional cleansing and fasting system to anyone who is new to fasting and to those who have been fasting without results.
+The nutritional cleansing and fasting system is great for anyone who is new to fasting or for those who have been fasting without results.

 I found out quickly when I started fasting that I needed a nutrient-dense meal to break my fast that was quick and easy.